nygctech/SPACE-Tag-preprocessing/README.md

 #### `mode` - Paired-end or Single-end mode

 Whether to use paired-end or single-end for alignment.
-If using the STCT protocol, this should be set to `se` by default.
+If using the SPACE-Tag protocol, this should be set to `se` by default.
 If set to `pe`, a compatible `r1_format` must also be set (see below).

 ```
 ### single-end or paired-end mode